heutelbeck/sapl-policy-engine/SECURITY.md

 **Please do not report security vulnerabilities through public issues.**

 Instead please use the [advisory feature](https://github.com/heutelbeck/sapl-policy-engine/security/advisories) to report security vulnerabilities.
-This enables us to triage and resolve critical vulnerabilities before disclosing to the public.
+This enables us to triage and resolve critical vulnerabilities before disclosing them to the public.

 If you're unable to use this feature you can send a mail to <dominic@heutelbeck.com>.